 What is the procedure?

-A voluntary disclosure case begins when a taxpayer submits a written proposal or offer to us.
 The offer may be submitted by a third-party representative, and the taxpayer may remain anonymous while terms are negotiated.
-We evaluate the offer, and if willing to proceed, provide a formal agreement document that specifies the acceptable terms.
-The taxpayer is then asked to sign the agreement within 30 days, and to report and pay its past due tax within 60 days.
-The taxpayer must be identified before we will give final approval to an agreement.
+We evaluate each offer, and if willing to proceed,the taxpayer is asked to report and pay its past due tax within 30 days.
+A voluntary disclosure case begins when a signed agreement and nexus questionnaire are received by the Department.
+Offers may be submitted by third party representatives.
+Voluntary disclosure of periods less than 36 months (3 years) are not eligible to receive a limited look-back period; however, each offer is evaluated for waiver of penalty.
+All returns and payments are due within 30 days after the agreement is authorized by the Department.
+Failure to file the returns within the specified date will nullify the penalty abatement.
 A taxpayer interested in a disclosure agreement should consult with the Voluntary Disclosure Program office before sending returns or payments for the delinquent tax, because premature action may disqualify a taxpayer from the Program.

 Are tax returns for past periods required?